AmarHasecic/app-for-organizing-sports-activities-frontend/README.md

 3. **Discover Activities**: Use the search feature to find nearby recreational activities that interest you.

-4. **Create Your Own Activity**: If you can't find the perfect activity, why not create your own?
+4. **Create Your Own Activity**: If you can't find the perfect activity, create your own!
 Define the details, set the location, date, and time.

 ## Examples